 The skull is a cheap plastic one from a bag of 10 I bought in Michaels back in 2018.
 I think the bag cost $1.99 thanks to a Halloween sale.
 Of course I have no idea where the other nine skulls are, so I'm happy to just have this one.

 I cut about a third of one of the foam blocks off and then hacked it up with a craft knife to get rid of its regular shape.
 At some point I'll get around to sweeping up all the little white bits under my desk.
 I tried to seal it with a mix of black paint and Mod Podge but gave up as it was taking forever, so I just moved onto the next stage: covering it with filler.
 I thought I'd have to buy some but luckily our builder left behind a huge tub of it, and seeing as I paid for it, I'm using it.
-I doled some out into a jar and plastered it on the foam with it using a cheap plastic spatula.
+I doled some out into a jar and plastered it on the foam using a cheap plastic spatula.

 After leaving it overnight to dry, I realised I'd need some kind of base for the piece.
 I cut a two pieces of chipboard, glued them together and then trimmed them to the size and shape I wanted.
 Before doing that I shoved a screw into the bottom of the foam to give it a bit of weight.
 The rock was then stuck to the card using my new hot glue gun (from the local dollar store, but it works!)

 The skull is made from thin, soft plastic and was easy to cut up.
 I used dots of superglue to fasten it to the foam, and then used more hot glue to seal any gaps.
 It's the first time I've used a hot glue gun and it worked pretty well considering it cost $5.